The Monongah Mine Disaster of 1907

 Massey Energy, which operated the mine through a subsidiary, was found in an investigation to have applied “… systematic, intentional, and aggressive efforts … to avoid compliance with safety and health standards, and to thwart detection of that non-compliance by federal and state regulators.”

 Don Blankenship was the Chief Executive Officer of Massey Energy at the time.
 In April 2016, he was sentenced to one year in prison and fined $250,000 for conspiring to violate mine safety and health regulations.

-He is currently campaigning for the Republican nomination in West Virginia for the U.S. Senate.
+He campaigned for and lost the Republican nomination in West Virginia for the U.S. Senate.
 He is running in the 2020 presidential election under the banner of the Constitution Party.

 - “Mining Lights and Hats.”
 Smithsonian, undated.

 - “Worst Mine Disaster in US History.”
 Dave Tabler, Appalachian History, December 6, 2016.”